 Crossroads Africa explores how Africans played active roles in shaping global histories (c.
 1300-1700) and creating transnational spaces that continue to inform the circulation of people, goods, and ideas today.

-Black Mediterranean/ Mediterraneo Nero seeks to call the field’s attention to the important artistic and cultural role played by the African continent in shaping Mediterranean aesthetics and, paradoxically, to its absence from most Mediterranean studies to date.
+Mediterraneo Nero / Black Mediterraneanseeks to call the field’s attention to the role played by the African continent in shaping Mediterranean aesthetics during the early modern period (14th - 17th centuries).

 I Tatti and the German Historical Institute in Rome (DHI Rom) seek to stimulate and support increased scholarship on cultural exchange with and within the African continent during the period c.
 1250-1750.